contember/docs/docs/reference/engine/actions/invocation.md

 These headers identify the source of the webhook request and specify the format of the payload.

-## Timeout and Retry Handling

-A timeout is enforced for webhook completion to ensure timely processing.
-By default, the timeout is set to 30 seconds, but it can be adjusted in the webhook configuration (using `timeoutMs` prop).
-If a webhook fails to respond within the specified timeout, all events in the batch are marked as "retrying."
-Similarly, if the webhook does not respond with an HTTP status code in the 2xx range, the events are also marked as "retrying."
-This mechanism helps to handle failures and retries automatically, ensuring robust event processing.

-Contember follows a retry strategy for events marked as "retrying."
-By default, the initial repeat interval between retry attempts is set to 5,000 milliseconds (can be changed using `initialRepeatIntervalMs` webhook prop), and it follows an exponential backoff strategy for subsequent retries.
-The interval between retries doubles with each attempt until the maximum number of attempts is reached.
-The maximum number of attempts is set to 10 (`maxAttempts` prop in webhook configuration), meaning
-Contember will attempt to send the webhook request a maximum of 10 times before considering it as a failure.

 ## Request payload

 When a batch of events is dispatched and the corresponding webhook is invoked, the payload sent to the webhook contains a field named `events`.
 This field holds an array of event payloads representing the batched events.
 Each event payload follows a specific structure based on the type of event triggered.